WHEN WE MEET

 April 2016: Luke Donnellan Why Humanism?
 Putting the non-religious into religious education

-"The BHA's Head of Education spoke to us about the How, the When and the Why of teaching Humanism in schools.
+"The Humanists UK's Head of Education spoke to us about the How, the When and the Why of teaching Humanism in schools.
 He also spoke to our questions about the state of RE and its future prospects, the situation of under-trained but committed teachers, and the opportunity for humanism to play it's role in opening young minds to the diverse reality of modern Britain."

 March 2016: John Holroyd on the history and structure of religious education in England